Melissa Puppa, PhD

 About Melissa Puppa

-Melissa Puppa earned a Bachelor of Science in Biology from Roanoke College in Salem, VA, and received her Ph.D. in exercise science from the University of South Carolina where she focused on understanding how exercise can prevent cancer-induced muscle wasting in the presence of systemic inflammation.
+Melissa Puppa, PhD earned a Bachelor of Science in Biology from Roanoke College in Salem, Va., and received her doctorate degree in Exercise Science from the University of South Carolina where she focused on understanding how exercise can prevent cancer-induced muscle wasting in the presence of systemic inflammation.
 She went on to do her postdoctoral training in the Department of Developmental Neurobiology at St. Jude Children's Research Hospital where her work focused on the impact of skeletal muscle transcription factors on systemic aging and lifespan.

-Ph.D.
-Exercise Science (Exercise Physiology) - School of Public Health, University
+PhD Exercise Science (Exercise Physiology)– School of Public Health, University of

 BS Biology – Roanoke College - 2008